MGI-tech-bioinformatics/DNBelab_C_Series_HT_scRNA-analysis-software/doc/pipeline/scRNA_en.md

   --output corrected.gtf
 ```

-The software will fill in gene_id and gene_name as well as transcript_id and transcript_name for each other, and will indicate positions where multiple gene information may exist.
+The software will cross-fill gene_id and gene_name as well as transcript_id and transcript_name, and will indicate positions where multiple gene information may exist.

-##### 2.2.3 Gene Type Filtering
+#### Gene Type Filtering

 ```shell
 # Gene type filtering